A2 simplified edition of The Double

 The SimpliCEFR edition meticulously reconstructs this classic for diverse linguistic proficiencies, bridging the chasm between complex Russian literature and modern pedagogical requirements.
 By offering a scaffolded reading experience across CEFR levels A2 to C2, this iteration preserves the visceral intensity of the original prose while ensuring accessibility for learners pursuing profound literary engagement.

-It was a little before eight o’clock in the morning when Yakov Petrovitch Golyadkin, a government clerk, woke up from a long sleep.
-He yawned, stretched, and finally opened his eyes completely.
-For two minutes, however, he lay in bed without moving, as if he w…
+It was almost eight o’clock in the morning.
+Yakov Petrovitch Golyadkin, a government worker, woke up from a long sleep.
+He yawned, stretched, and opened his eyes.
+For two minutes, he lay in bed without moving.
+He was not sure if he was awake or still dreaming.…